 Single-user multi-deviceAccount read by multiple users: Notify and show message as new, even if message was already seen elsewhere (not just new AND unread messages).
 Default: true (Avoids unreliable notifications for users that still have some parallel POP client configured.)
 With AltMarkMove (“seen” only if moved/disappeared from INBOX https://github.com/deltachat/deltachat-core/wiki/IMAP-strategy), a disabled setting must not be effective (greyed out then).

-[ ] “tentative chats” (formerly option 3): Instead of the serial prompting the user to open a chat (without providing any overview about the pending chat attempts), open “tentative chats” in the browse-able chat list.
-These tentative chats, defined by their not-yet-answered state, have an “X” button to easily dismiss the chat from the chat list again and move the contained message(s) back into the “New incoming Emails”.
-And they also have an “X” button somewhere within the not-yet-answered chat, for quick dismissing of the chat after reading the full message.
+[ ] “tentative chats” (formerly option 3): Instead of the serial prompting of the user to open a chat (without providing any overview about the pending chat attempts), open “tentative chats” in the browse-able chat list.
+These tentative chats, defined by their not-yet-answered state, have an “X” button to easily dismiss the chat from the chat list again and move the contained message(s) back into the “New incoming Emails” (INBOX).
+And they should also have an “X” button somewhere within the not-yet-answered chat, for quick dismissing of the chat after reading the full message.
 On dis-mission, ask about an always-deny rule/this-is-spam (re-assign actions, see below).
 Correspondingly,

 - “is spam”